vincentmin/llm-toolkit/README.md

 - Implement an actual LLM, such as OpenAI
 - Add vector store support
 - Allow for more input types than just strings.
 For example, `List[String]`.
+- Allow for passthrough of inputs not to the first runnable, but runnables further down the chain.